There are people who are willing to sleep in their car to get what they want and those who aren’t. We’re interested in the former.

-No, we don’t actually ask people to sleep in their cars.
+No, we don’t actually want you to sleep in you car.
 Yes, we look at intelligence, communication skill, evidence of ability to create value, and other skills and knowledge.
 But those are relatively common compared to those who pass the sleep-in-your-car test.
 It’s about effort, grit, determination.
 It’s about attitude and not being too good or too pampered to roll up your sleeves.
 It represents that blend of wild, Silicon Valley-idealism with down-to-earth Midwestern work ethic.

 The sleep-in-your-car test is our way of identifying quality entrepreneurs and creators.
 The type who seek autonomy, freedom, responsibility, and growth—both personally and professionally.
 They don’t need to be only in software or tech.

 Self-directed living and entrepreneurial thinking aren’t only for the tech economy, but they can only be had by those who care more about success on their own terms than the pleasure of the crowd.